Close Alert Banner

 • Move to a cool place such as an air-conditioned room or under some shade.

-• Cool off by taking a cold shower or using a fan.
+• Cool off by removing excess clothing, taking a cool shower or using a fan.

 If the above cooling tips do not make you feel better, seek emergency help or call 911.